moloch--/ios-hooker/README.md

   --regex REGEX, -r REGEX
-                        only hook classes with file names that match a given regex (only valid with directory)
+                        only hook classes with file names that match a given regex (only valid with directory) --method-regex METHOD_REGEX, -mr METHOD_REGEX
+                        only create hooks for methods that match a given regex
 ```